 Also known as Kshitigarbha in Sanskrit, the Jizo is represented in the guise of a Buddhist monk, devoid of the crown and jewels customarily worn by bodhisattvas.

-Just outside the Jizo Hall, you can see countless jizo statues.
+Just outside the Jizo Hall, you can see countless jizo statues carved in stone.
 It is estimated that over 50,000 Jizo statues have been donated to Hase-dera since the end of World War II.
 Most of these statues only remain in the temple for about a year, before being removed to make way for newer statues.

 Continuing up the stairs, I reached the Shoro Belfry.
 According to local tradition, this giant bell is rung 108 times on new years eve to dispel the 108 sufferings of humanity according to Buddhism.